-Canadian cannabis market has been steadily growing.
+Canadian cannabis market has been steadily growing prior to the legalization of recreational cannabis.
 The country has seen an average of a 10 percent increase each month in the number of Canadian patients signed up to receive medical cannabis.
 The sale of dried cannabis has grown steadily at 6 percent a month, and the sale of cannabis oil has been growing by 16 percent a month.

 Canadian Cannabis Market Forecast